Twprcntmlk/Twprcntmlk.github.io/_projects/Project0.md

 description:  Pandas is a software library written for the Python programming language for data manipulation and analysis.
 Selenium is a portable framework for testing web applications.
 UiPath is a global software company for robotic process automation
 featured_image: '/images/RPA-Personal-Page.png'
 ---
+> “My early work was not refined but it had significant impact.
+Each of these invoices could take two mins at minimum and with hundred of thousand of invoices I saved literally 80+ working hours.
+With two computer, I could then run other processes while doing work that required my personal attention”
+>
 <!-- ![](/images/demo/demo-landscape.jpg)

 ## Demo content